Machine Learning Model Deployment: A Practical Guide for 2024

 - Deployment Support: Supports deployment to various platforms, including Docker containers, Kubernetes, and cloud platforms.

-Use Case: A team wants to streamline the process of deploying models to different environments (development, staging, production) and needs a central place to manage and version their models.
+Use Case: A team wants to the process of deploying models to different environments (development, staging, production) and needs a central place to manage and version their models.

 Seldon Deploy